Locked15/Locked15/README.md

 But much rarer, you think about how much you already pass.

+### And In The End

+Just remember about the legacy you made.
+Who knows: what if this is trump cards, that make you stronger?

 <!--
 **Locked15/Locked15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.